Onboard Teams

 Reference these docs to accept an invitation and explore the existing supergraph.

-To get started with local development on your subgraph, create a new local project.
+To get started with local development on your new subgraph, initialize a new local supergraph.

-Step 5.
-Add a data connector and track your models
+Step 3.
+Add a data connector, track your resources, make changes to your metadata

 You can add a new native data connector to your subgraph using the CLI.
 Data connectors are what allow you to integrate various data sources to your API.